Last updated on January 8th, 2022

-Fact 1.
-Mars is the second smallest planet in the solar system after mercury.
+1. Mars is the second smallest planet in the solar system after mercury.
 And it is the fourth planet from the sun (Order of the planets from the Sun: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto (the dwarf planet)).

 “Sunsets on Mars are blue.”

-Fact 4.
-Mars has only two moons as compared to Uranus’ twenty seven.
+4. Mars has only two moons as compared to Uranus’ twenty-seven.
 They are named: Phobos and Deimos.
-These moons are small and are irregularly shaped. (learn facts and information about Uranus)
+These moons are small and are irregularly shaped.

 “Olympus Mons — the tallest mountain in the solar system — is on Mars.”

-Fact 13.
-Solar Conjunction is the term used to describe the coming of Sun between the Earth and the Mars.
+13. Solar Conjunction is the term used to describe the coming of Sun between the Earth and Mars.
 When this happens, the communication between spacecraft on Mars, and the Earth drastically reduces.

-Fact 15.
-The name of the month March also derives from Mars.
+15. The name of the month of March also derives from Mars.

-Fact 17.
-First interaction with Mars: Mariner 4, in 1965 was the first aircraft that flied by Mars.
+17. The first interaction with Mars: Mariner 4, in 1965 was the first aircraft that flew by Mars.
 It took the spacecraft a whopping 228 days to reach the planet.

-Fact 18.
-Many Hollywood films have been produced with Mars as their subject including: Flight to Mars – 1951, The Angry Red Planet – 1959 and the famous John Carter – 2012.
+18. Many Hollywood films have been produced with Mars as their subject including Flight to Mars – 1951, The Angry Red Planet – 1959 and the famous John Carter – 2012.
 See the full list here.

 “Mars takes 687 Earth days to complete one revolution around the Sun.”